 The last rare creatures in the deck are two copies of Xathrid Necromancer.
 It’s super useful for when your Human creatures die by replacing each of them with 2/2 Zombie tokens.
 The Necromancer even replaces himself!
 Really, the only drawback is that the tokens come into play tapped.
 It’s a shame that this guy hasn’t found a good home in any other format, because he’s really a superb card.

-In the non-creature spells, you have Fated Return and Hero’s Downfall as rares.
+In the non-creature spells, you have Fated Return and Hero’s Downfall as rare cards.
 Fated Return is a pricey reanimation spell, but it makes the creature coming back indestructible.
 Still, it’s not so great as a Standard card, but it works well in Commander.
 On the other hand, Hero’s Downfall is simply excellent removal that you would definitely want more than one of in a deck.

 To anyone who has witnessed the power of Gray Merchant of Asphodel, it’s understandable why people are confused about that omission.
 But there’s a good reason for it.
 Wizards went out of their way to try a new take on a mono-Black deck that didn't involve Devotion.
 It's an aggressive build, built around Xathrid Necromancer and a bunch of Human creatures.
 Tormented Hero, Mogis’ Marauder, and Rakdos Shred-Freak are all Humans.
 Therefore, this makes the Necromancers extremely good and allows you to be extremely aggressive.
 Spiteful Returned, a Bestow creature from Born of the Gods, is actually decent enough as a creature, as whenever it declares an attack, the defending player loses 2 life.
 This is a super aggressive deck.

-There’s also a pretty good removal package in this deck with 2 Bile Blight, 3 Doom Blade, 2 Ultimate Price, and 1 Hero’s Downfall.
+There’s also a pretty good removal package in this event deck with 2 Bile Blight, 3 Doom Blade, 2 Ultimate Price, and 1 Hero’s Downfall.

 The sideboard includes more removal, plus 4 copies of Duress for control purposes.
 The 2 extra copies of Gift of Orzhova to complement the one in the deck could prove useful if you’re playing this deck as is.
 Cremate is nice for messing up Graveyard-based strategies, but little else (although it draws you a card, as well).
 The Staff of the Death Magus is kind of a cute addition, as well, rewarding you by playing Swamps and black spells and giving you 1 life for each.